-According to the Mayo Clinic, "burnout" is not a medical condition.
+According to the Mayo Clinic, “burnout” is not a medical condition.
 However, few experts would deny that it exists, particularly in our workplaces.
 The feelings of cynicism, exhaustion, lack of motivation, and poor concentration are just the beginning.
-Many people find burnout causes inadequate sleep and unhealthy eating habits.
+Many people find being burned out causes inadequate sleep and unhealthy eating habits.
 There are ways you can recover from this feeling of burnout, or prevent it from happening.

 1. Identify Your Strengths

 One of the main causes of being burned out is doing things you may not be good at, don’t have the straights or skills for, or that you just don’t have any passion for.
 According to a study by Gallup, employees are 57 percent less likely to have feelings of burnout if they can use their personal strengths on the job.
 Take a few moments to identify your talents, then try to engage those at work.

 Generally just feeling overwhelmed is a common, and burnout-inducing, condition.
 Take 5-10 minutes every day to list your to-do items.
 Determine what’s a priority and what can wait.
 That way, every part of your day will have some order.
 When you receive an email about a non-essential task, you know you don’t have to take care of it immediately.